Constitution of Vermont (1777)

-The first Constitution of Vermont was drafted in July 1777, almost five months after Vermont declared itself an independent country, now frequently called the Vermont Republic.
+The first Constitution of Vermont was published in July 1777, almost five months after Vermont declared itself an independent country, now frequently called the Vermont Republic.
 It was in effect until its extensive revision in 1786.
 The second Constitution of Vermont went into effect in 1786 and lasted until 1793, two years after Vermont was admitted to the Union as the fourteenth state.
 In 1791 Vermont became the fourteenth US state and in 1793 it adopted its current constitution.